ArchanaRaghu512/ISQA-8086-Team-1-/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 ### Rationale

 ** Identified: The “Year” Column had values like 20102011.
-Solution: We reformatted it to the following format “2010 – 2011”.**
+Solution: We reformatted it to the following format “2010 – 2011”. **

 ** Identified: The column “Graduation Pct” wasn’t clear.
-Solution: Renamed it to “Graduation Percentage” for better understanding.**
+Solution: Renamed it to “Graduation Percentage” for better understanding. **

-** Identified: There are certain values “-1” contained in “Graduation count” and “Graduation Percentage”**
+** Identified: There are certain values “-1” contained in “Graduation count” and “Graduation Percentage”. **

 ### Questions we can answer with Data